 links.
 The 307th Bomb Wing has been reactivated at Barksdale AFB in

-No longer needed after WWII, the 307th Bomb Group returned to the states in December 1945 and was subsequently deactivated.
+Following WWII, the 307th Bomb Group returned to the states in December 1945 and was subsequently deactivated.

 With barely time to form cobwebs, the 307th Bombardment Group was